-—— PLEASE NOTE THAT 100% OF THE PROCEEDS OF THESE PAINTINGS GO TO THE ARTIST ——
+—— PLEASE NOTE THAT 100% OF THE PROCEEDS OF THESE PAINTINGS, ART CARDS, & DONATIONS GO TO THE ARTIST ——

 Born of the Gitxsan (K’san) Nation, Clint Williams is a practitioner of the painting, ceramic, and wood carving of the Northwest Costal tradition.
 He began his artistic career with a four-year program at the K'San Art School in the 1990s and went on to teach art at the Gitsugukla Elementary school.
 Clint celebrates his Indigenous history and traditional spiritual beliefs through his skilled use of freehand painting and cultural motifs.